Pearl C. Hsiung: Overfiend (2003)

 This painting is oil-based enamel on canvas.
 This abstract landscape features an eyeball as a giant sunset overlooking a beach where an egg is laying in the sun.
 The background is dark blue with palm trees in silhouette.
 With this painting, Hsiung presents her anthropomorphic style which is present in many of her paintings.

 Power Chode Homina (2004)

-In this painting, oil on canvas, we see her multicultural influence in the use of color and digital painting.
+In this painting, oil on canvas, viewers interpret her multicultural influence in the use of color and digital painting.
 The graphics she depicts are done in a form that makes them appear videogame like.
-This painting has alien like figures depicted on a space like landscape.
-We see nothing surrounding the figures other than themselves and smoke.
+This painting has alienlike figures depicted on a space like landscape.
+Viewers see nothing surrounding the figures other than themselves and smoke.
 The vibrant use of color creates a digital imitation look that reflects the influence of graffiti and mural painting commonly seen in the streets of L.A.
-Hsiung in this painting and like in others has a humorous approach and creates a blatant joke about the phallus.
+Hsiung in this painting and like in others has a humorous approach and creates a joke about the phallus.